 Tacoma Rainiers Game Notes: at Las Vegas (7:05 PT)

-McCaughan threw 90 pitches over 6.0 innings, allowing only four hits and an earned run on a Vimael Machin solo homer.
-McCaughan did not issue a walk, struck out six, and at one point retried 13 consecutive batters.
-McCaughan's 25 strikeouts this season is one off the league lead, Sugar Land RHP Hunter Brown has 26.
-McCaughan's 27.1 IP lead the PCL.

-Tacoma first baseman Zach Green got things rolling with a two-run double in the first inning.
-A bullpen trio of Patrick Weigel (3 K), Riley O'Brien (1 K) and lefty Blake Townsend (2 K) each tossed a scoreless inning to finish it off, combining to allow only two hits and a walk.
+Langeliers accounted for the only Vegas homer of the game, compared to the Tacoma quartet.
+The Rainiers were denied consecutive victories with the walk-off, and have yet win back-to-back games this season.

+With last night's homer, Zach Green became the first Rainier to reach 10 extra-base hits, which ties him for sixth in the PCL.

-RUN OF SAM: Through the first three games of this road trip, Rainiers infielder Sam Haggerty is 7-for-11 with a homer and eight RBI (3 R, 2 SB)...not far behind is outfielder Stuart Fairchild, who's off to a 6-for-12 start in Vegas (solo HR, 3 RBI, 3 R), and has been on base eight times with two walks.
-Haggerty has lifted his average to .328, which ranks seventh in the PCL; his 15 RBI are seventh-most on the circuit as well.
+RUN OF SAM (& HAM): Through the first four games of this road trip, Rainiers infielder Sam Haggerty is 9-for-16, has homered in consecutive games, and has 10 RBI (4 R, 2 SB)...not far behind is outfielder Billy Hamilton, who is 5-for-12 (RBI, BB) with five runs scored and two stolen bases since the team arrived in Vegas.
+Haggerty has lifted his average to .333, which ranks sixth in the PCL; his 17 RBI are tied for sixth-most on the circuit as well.
+Haggerty is slugging .545, good for eighth in the league, one spot behind teammate Joe Odom (.547).
+His OPS (.915), ranks him ninth.

-R SPEED: The Rainiers have stolen 42 bases in 21 games, and lead all of Triple-A in steals by *10*; the Buffalo Bisons (Toronto Blue Jays) of the International League are second with 32, after stealing five times last night in their 5-4 win at Worcester.
-Caught only five times as a club so far, the Rainiers are stealing bases at an .894 clip, while swiping two bags per game.
-Tacoma outfielder Forrest Wall leads the PCL in steals by two, after his 10th theft last night.
+R SPEED: The Rainiers have stolen 43 bases in 22 games, and lead all of Triple-A in steals by *11*; the Buffalo Bisons (Toronto Blue Jays) of the International League are second with 32.
+Caught only six times as a club so far, the Rainiers are stealing bases at an .878 clip, while swiping nearly two bags per game.
+Tacoma outfielder Forrest Wall leads the PCL in steals by two, after his 10th theft on Thursday.
 Rainiers infielders Sam Haggerty and Erick Mejia are tied for third on the circuit, three behind Wall, with seven steals apiece.

-WALKMAN, JUNIOR: Steven Souza, Jr. leads the Rainiers in walks with 13, which ties him for fifth in the PCL...he's three behind Sugar Land infielder David Hensley, who paces the league with 16.
+It's a fast start to the year throughout the organization, as Julio Rodriguez led the Major Leagues - by two - with nine stolen bases entering today's action.

 CAL RAKES: Catcher Cal Raleigh was optioned to Tacoma on Thursday.
 He compiled the longest hitting streak for Tacoma last season, 23 games between May 15 and June 17.
 Raleigh batted .396 during the streak with 20 XBH (6 HR), 22 RBI and 22 runs while OPSing 1.170 (.430/.740).

 Mondou, the Oakland Athletics' 13th round draft pick in 2016 following three seasons at Wake Forest University, is in his sixth professional season (excluding 2020, DNP) and his second at Triple-A, after spending all of last season with the Aviators.
-Mondou joins Rainiers outfielders Steven Souza (Everett, Cascade High School) and Stuart Fairchild (Seattle, Seattle Prep) as well as Tacoma RHP Riley O'Brien (Seattle/Shoreline, Shorewood High School) as Puget Sound natives in this series.
-Mondou and Fairchild were teammates at Wake Forest for two seasons (2015-2016).
+Mondou and Mariners/Rainiers outfielder and Seattle native Stuart Fairchild (called up on Saturday) were teammates at Wake Forest for two seasons (2015-2016).

 Against Tacoma last season, Mondou batted .242 (15-for-62) in 17 games, with three home runs, three doubles, eight walks, 14 runs scored and seven RBI, with a .777 OPS (.342/.435).
 Mondou played in all but one game against his hometown club in 2021.